 Much of our revenue growth stems from our employment services contracts, where we are paid based upon our ability to place individuals in long-term sustained employment.
-As a result, changes in our estimates of our ability to place people in work and the time that this will take can have significant effects on our revenue.
+We recognize revenue over our period of performance, using estimates of our ability to place people in work and the time that this will take can have significant effects on our revenue.
 Our estimates are based upon historical performance, where appropriate and available, and are constantly updated.
+This may result in volatility within revenue as changes in estimates of future performance impact the revenue recognized in any period.